ak2022dev/kirigami_soundbalance/design_and_coding_notes.md

 Next: will copy the two files into the folder where the app is run from, and hard-code running it from the app.

 Worked.
 Will commit.

+Next steps.
+Maybe use the fileDialog to populate a text field, then a second text field, and then run the command?
+Will revisit existing code and start refactoring.
+Have commented-out what the app did after file selected, for now, apart from quit.
+Will continue to add to app piecemeal, with commits in-between.